SapienzaNLP/maverick-coref/README.md

 This same repository contains also the code to train and evaluate Maverick systems using pytorch-lightning and Hydra.

-**We strongly suggest to directly use the [python package](http://pypi.com) for easier inference and downstream usage.**
+**We strongly suggest to directly use the [python package](https://pypi.org/project/maverick-coref/) for easier inference and downstream usage.**

-## Environment Setup
+## Environment
-To set up the training and evaluation environment , we suggest using the bash script setup.sh that you can find at top level in this repository.
+To set up the training and evaluation environment , run the bash script setup.sh that you can find at top level in this repository.
 This script will handle the creation of a new conda environment and will take care of all the requirements and data preprocessing for training and evaluating a model on OntoNotes.

 Simply run on the command line:
 ```